apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

 decoding may not be successful.

 For user's convenience Apache ActiveMQ Artemis provides a default codec.
-However a user can implement their own if they wish.
+However, a user can implement their own if they wish.

 ### The Default Codec